aionlinecoursecom/Generative-AI-Projects/README.md

 #### **Project Outcome**
 The Chatbots with Generative AI Models project offers a scalable and adaptable solution for creating chatbots capable of interacting with users in a natural, human-like manner.
 It is applicable in sectors like customer support, education, and virtual assistance, bringing automation and efficiency to conversational tasks.

-For more details and a hands-on experience, visit the [Chatbots with Generative AI Models](https://www.aionlinecourse.com/ai-projects/playground/chatbots-with-generative-ai-models) on Ai-projects.
+For more details and a hands-on experience, visit the [Chatbots with Generative AI Models](https://www.aionlinecourse.com/ai-projects/playground/chatbots-with-generative-ai-models) on AI Projects.

 ---
 ### **3. [Nutritionist Generative AI Doctor Using Gemini](https://www.aionlinecourse.com/ai-projects/playground/nutritionist-generative-ai-doctor-using-gemini)**